Would you prefer another study location? Click here

 |Timetable||Three days a week|

-This pre-apprenticeship course provides you with the basic knowledge of engineering principles and hands-on skills and experience in basic fabrication techniques, machining processes, welding and robotics.
+During this pre-apprenticeship course you will gain knowledge of engineering principles and hands-on experience in basic fabrication techniques, machining processes, welding and using computer-based technology programs to test and operate a multi-purpose robot.

 Students will learn a wide range of engineering skills including: